Competitiveness Improvement Project

 These projects support designing, building, and validating improved manufacturing processes for a defined production of a wind turbine, leading to a reduced levelized cost of energy.

-For wind energy manufacturers interested in applying to CIP solicitations, NREL hosted a 4-day virtual workshop in December 2021.
-Speakers provided an overview of the CIP process, evaluation criteria, certification requirements, and NREL's technical support opportunities.
+Designed for distributed wind energy technology suppliers interested in applying to CIP solicitations in 2025, NREL hosted a 2-day virtual workshop in December 2024.
+Speakers provided an overview of the CIP process, topic areas, evaluation criteria, certification and testing requirements, and technical support opportunities.

 Access the following workshop recordings for topic area presentations and discussions, examples of past projects, guidance on choosing the appropriate topic area, and tips for preparing successful proposals and reports.